mozilla/glean/docs/user/metrics/string.md

 // Does the string metric have the expected value?
 // IMPORTANT: It may have been truncated -- see "Limits" below assertEquals("wikipedia", SearchDefault.name.testGetValue())
+// Was the string truncated, and an error reported? assertEquals(1, SearchDefault.name.testGetNumRecordedErrors(ErrorType.InvalidValue))
 ```

 </div>